b. Steveland Hardaway Judkins, 13th May 1950, Saginaw, Michigan, U.S.A.

 Stevie then used these recordings as a lever to persuade Motown to offer a more open contract, which gave him total artistic control over his music, plus the opportunity to hold the rights to the music publishing with his own company, Black Bull Music.

-The signing of the contract with the release of the solo recordings 'Where I'm Coming From' and 'Music Of My Mind', which, despite lukewarm critical reaction, quickly established him at the forefront of Black music.
+The signing of the contract with the release of the solo recordings 'Where I'm Coming From' and 'Music Of My Mind', which, despite lukewarm critical reaction in the British music media, quickly established him at the forefront of, not only, Black music, but mainstream music generally.

 music of my mind - 1972 / talking book - 1972 / innervisions - 1973 / fulfillingness first finale - 1974

-'Talking Book', in 1972, combined the technological advances of recent albums with major commercial success, producing hit singles from the driving 'Superstition', to the ballad standard 'You Are The Sunshine Of My Life'.
+'Talking Book', in 1972, combined the technological advances of recent albums with major commercial success, producing hit singles from the funk enfused 'Superstition', to the ballad standard 'You Are The Sunshine Of My Life'.

 'Innervisions' (1973) consolidated the growth and success of 'Talking Book', bringing further hit singles with the socially aware 'Living For The City' and 'Higher Ground'.

-Later that year, Stevie was seriously injured in a car accident.
+Tragedy struck later that year, when Stevie was seriously injured in a car accident.

-The release of 'Fulfillingness First Finale' in 1974 epitomized a more thoughtful approach.
+The release of 'Fulfillingness First Finale' in 1974 realised a more thoughtful and spiritual approach to his music, showcased by the impressive 'Heaven Is 10 Zillion Light Years Away'.

-Stevie married fellow Motown artist Syreeta on 14th September 1970, and showcased many of his new production techniques on 'Syreeta' (1972) and 'Stevie Wonder Presents Syreeta' (1974), for which he also wrote most of the material.
+Stevie married fellow Motown artist Syreeta on 14th September 1970, and showcased many of his new production techniques on 'Syreeta' (1972) and 'Stevie Wonder Presents Syreeta' (1974), for which he also wrote, or co-wrote, most of the material.

 songs in the key of life - 1976 / journey through the secret life of plants - 1979 / hotter than july - 1980 / original musiquarium - 1982